r-manimaran/Markdown/Mermaid/Readme.md

     D --> E[Enjoy your weekend!]
 ```

-# With hyyperlink and Tooltip
+# With hyperlink and Tooltip
 ```mermaid
 flowchart LR;
     A-->B;